toddaustin07/googlesheets/README.md

 # Send SmartThings events to a Google Spreadsheet

+**02/05/23 UPDATE:**  Allow for sheet name to be included in JSON body.
+If no sheet name provided, then first sheet in spreadsheet will be updated.

 ## Pre-requisites
 * A Google account
 * SmartThings Hub with [Webrequestor driver](https://github.com/toddaustin07/webrequestor)